SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/VSCodium.rst

 Wait while running ``sbt bloopInstall``.
 Then a warning pop-up appears, you can ignore it (don't show again).

-In the search bar, find and open ``MyTopLevel.scala``.
-Once it loads select Menu Bar -> Run -> Run Without Debugging.
-It performs design checks and, as the checks pass, it generates the Verilog file ``MyTopLevel.v`` at the root of the workspace, in ``./hw/gen/MyTopLevel.v``
+Find and open ``hw/spinal/projectname/MyTopLevel.scala``.
+Wait a little bit, and see the ``run | debug`` line that is displayed by Metals, before each ``App``.
+For instance, click on ``run`` just above ``object MyTopLevelVerilog``.
+Alternatively, you can select Menu Bar -> Run -> Run Without Debugging.
+Either approach performs design checks and, as the checks pass, generates the Verilog file
+``./hw/gen/MyTopLevel.v``

-This is all you need to do to use Spinal from VSCodium!
+This is all you need to do to use SpinalHDL from VSCodium.
+You now have the design-rule-checked Verilog and/or VHDL which you can use as input to your favorite synthesis tool.

-Now you can use your environment, let's explore the code: :ref:`Simple example`.
+Now that you know how to use the VSCodium development environment, let's explore the code: :ref:`Simple example`.